 Given this is a pioneering project in Ireland, there is also a research element, being undertaken at the School of Agriculture in UCD, in collaboration with BirdWatch Ireland.
 This research is funded by the Department of Culture, Heritage, and the Gaeltacht.

-The Curlew Conservation Programme is focussing as a pilot on six of the most important areas in Ireland for breeding Curlew, including the Stack’s Mountains in Kerry, Lough Ree, North Roscommon and Leitrim, North Monaghan, Donegal and Lough Corrib.
+The Curlew Conservation Programme is focussing as a pilot on seven of the most important areas in Ireland for breeding Curlew, including the Stack’s Mountains in Kerry, Lough Ree, Roscommon/Mayo, Leitrim, North Monaghan, Donegal and Lough Corrib.
 In each of these areas, local teams are surveying for Curlew, engaging in nest protection efforts and liaising with landowners.
 Funding is available for landowners to engage in efforts on the programme, including habitat improvement works.

 Landowners and members of the public are asked to get in touch with the Agri-Ecology Unit of NPWS, on 01-8883255, if they would like to let the project know of any Curlew sightings during the summer or if they would like to get involved with the project or engage in habitat improvement works.